 This is the false choice capitalism nudges us toward.
 Both practices are wrong.
 Both are evil, do we need to rank them?
 The lesser of two evils is still evil.
 Both should be banned immediately.
 Both are the result of the demand for cheap animal products.
 I believe this is immoral because of the suffering it creates.
 Both practices continue to meet the demand created by our society's immoral complicity.

-Capitalism is responsible, but not guilty.
-We are.
+Yes, capitalism is responsible, but so are we.
 We chose this.
 If that sounds dogmatically judgmental, watch the video snippet below and convince me otherwise.
 Can you?
 I invite you to try.